 Fortunately, autumn hair loss is usually a temporary phenomenon, with hair growing back naturally after the stress subsides and follicles return to their regular growth cycle.

 Though most autumn hair loss resolves itself on its own, it can still be alarming for those already dealing with hair loss issues.
-Additionally, increased hair shedding may be an indication of an underlying medical issue medical issue or androgenic alopecia rather than simply the change of seasons.
+Additionally, increased hair shedding may be an indication of an underlying medical issue or androgenic alopecia rather than simply the change of seasons.